CS3219-AY2324S1/ay2324s1-course-assessment-g13/README.md

 ## FAQ / Troubleshooting
 1. Running `docker compose up --build` returns a "database service unhealthy" error and terminates.
     > Simply rerun the command and this issue should go away.
+The reason for this is because the script
+   > is designed to terminate on error, and database existing is considered an error.